Martial Arts / Karate Do / Health

 gymnasium workouts so I had no 30-60 second pause between sets.
 Instead, I

-went off to do other exercises (set #1 of arms, set #1 of legs, set #1 of
+immediately rotated to my next set (set #1 of arms, set #1 of legs, set #1 of

 something else, then set #2 of arms, set #2 of legs, set #2 of something